CarlosACepeda/LiveDisplay/README.md

 * Yasujizr: Icon design.
 * I'm inspired by various apps that are not longer updated, so i decided to build my own App, taking ideas from several apps.
+* Huge influence by custom Rom features that aren't available on many stock rom phones.
+* Friends who are testing this app! :-)